Emergency Medical Services

 A cover letter and current Curriculum Vitae (CV).

-Three letters of recommendation (one from residency program director or associate/assistant program director and one from EMS section faculty).
+Three letters of recommendation (one from residency program director or associate/assistant program director and one from EMS section faculty-if available).

 All application paperwork must be received by SEPTEMBER 1 to be considered complete.
 We participate in the NRMP match for EMS Fellowship programs.